 Published By Faith Stewart at April 28th, 2020

 The introduction of COVID-19 into our world crashed the global economy.
 The federal government has taken action to try and help business owners.
 The Paycheck Protection Program Loans and Economic Injury Disaster Loans are both included in the CARES Act as help for small business owners.
 What are the SBA loan requirements for each of these business funding programs, and do you qualify?
 Maybe.
 The money is pretty much already gone however.
 They say more is coming, but when, and how much?
 In the meantime, the credit line hybrid could be what gets you through.
+UPDATE: As of 10/5/2020, there is still talk of a new stimulus package of some sort, but nothing solid has been passed as of yet.
+There are still other options however, including the credit line hybrid.
+Scroll down for more information.

 Get funding to help your business thrive right now.